 Approved the KNX technology as the Chinese Standard GB/T 20965 in 2013.

 Approved the KNX technology as the US Standard ANSI/ASHRAE 135 in 2005.

-In view of the above, KNX is the World's unique standard for Home and Building Control.
+In view of the above, KNX is the Worldwide STANDARD for Home and Building Control.

 KNX Association requires a high level of production and quality control during all stages of the product life.
 Therefore all manufacturing members have to show compliance to ISO 9001 before they even can apply for a KNX product certification.